ARichardsM/Auto-Deduct/README.md

 ## Summary

-The Automated Deduction Project is based in the website BrantSteele.net, and is designed to provide a method of automated selection, in the style of a tournment or a reality competition.
+The Automated Deduction Project is based on the website BrantSteele.net, and is designed to provide a method of automated selection, in the style of a tournment or a reality competition.
 This project also aims to test mobile deployment of Godot applications and uses C# for scripting.

 ## Overview